James Cuming Jr.

-James Cuming (1861–1920) was an Australian industrial chemist and business executive.
+James Cuming Jr. (1861–1920) was an Australian industrial chemist and business executive.
 The son of James Cuming (1835–1911), he managed and later chaired Cuming, Smith & Co. during its expansion into large-scale superphosphate production from imported rock, helped organise price-and-marketing compacts that stabilised the fertiliser trade in Victoria, and held senior roles in manufacturers’ and chemical industry bodies.

 Early life and education

 James Cuming Jr. was born in 1861 at Portland, Maine, United States, the second son of James Cuming (1835–1911) and Elizabeth (née Smith).
 The family moved to Melbourne in 1862.
 He attended Melbourne Church of England Grammar School from 1876 to 1879, then in 1884 toured the United States, Europe and Great Britain to study industrial chemistry before joining the family firm as head chemist and later manager.

 Industrial leadership

 In 1897 the Yarraville works of Cuming, Smith & Co. amalgamated with Felton, Grimwade & Co.’s acid and chemical works at Port Melbourne, with Cuming becoming general manager of the combined enterprise.
 He oversaw the transition from bone-based superphosphate to imported phosphate rock and expanded distribution across the Victorian wheat belt.

 To end “ruinous competition”, he negotiated industry agreements with rivals including Wischer & Co.
 (1895), Federal Fertilisers (1904) and Mount Lyell (1905), arrangements formalised by formation of the Victorian Fertilizer Association in 1907.
 In the same year he established a wood-distillation works at Yarra Junction to produce chemicals previously imported.

 Cuming also introduced employee welfare measures, including sickness and retirement benefits, in an attempt to preserve paternalist relations within a rapidly industrialising business.